Our very best traditional homemade Loukoumades recipe (Greek donuts) for you to recreate these little bites of heaven from scratch!

 - While the loukoumades are fried, use a slotted spoon to push them into the oil and turn them on all sides, until golden brown.
 Place the loukoumades on some kitchen paper to drain.
 Repeat with the rest of the dough.

-- When done, place the loukoumades on a large platter, drizzle with the heated honey and sprinkle with cinnamon and chopped walnuts.
+- When done, place the loukoumades on kitchen paper to remove the excess oil.
+Then serve on a large platter, drizzle with the honey and sprinkle with cinnamon and chopped walnuts.

 - If you are in a mood for some chocolate, replace the honey with chocolate sauce.
 To prepare the chocolate sauce for the loukoumades, add in a saucepan the sugar and water and bring to a simmer.
 Simmer for 1-2 minutes, stirring continuously, until the sugar has dissolved.
 Add the chocolate (chopped) and whisk, until the chocolote has melted and the mixture is smooth.